elunna/nerfhack-changelog/README.md

 Unique monsters can use these scrolls as well, but the Wizard of Yendor must still follow the Double Trouble routine, ensuring that no more than two Rodneys can oppose you at any time.
 However, other unique monsters have the potential to clone themselves more than once if the opportunity arises.

 ### deck of fate
 This tarot-based deck is very powerful and was ported from SpliceHack with some major changes.
-In Splice, you would be prompted for how many cards to draw.
+In SpliceHack, you would be prompted for how many cards to draw.
 This has been changed to be a mandatory draw of 5 cards, eliminating the prompt.
 After using the deck, it is always destroyed, allowing only one use.
 Because it is capable of granting wishes, the deck of fate cannot be wished for, cloned, or created from polypiling.

 There are 22 different cards in the deck, each having a potentially good or bad effect.
 About half the cards are "good" and half "bad".
 There is a nudge factor that occurs if the deck is cursed or blessed.